github/codeql/docs/language/learn-ql/csharp/dataflow.rst

      and DataFlow::localFlow(DataFlow::exprNode(src), DataFlow::exprNode(call.getArgument(0)))
    select src

 Then we can make the source more specific, for example an access to a public parameter.
-This query finds instances of a public parameter being used to open a file:
+This query finds instances where a public parameter is used to open a file:

 .. code-block:: ql